 Bronde Long Blunt Shag with a Middle Part

-Blunt cut ends and handpainted hues make this long length bronde shaggy haircut super feminine and oh so trendy.
+Blunt cut wispy ends and handpainted hues make this long length bronde shaggy haircut super feminine and oh so trendy.

 Strawberry Blonde Shag for Long Thick Hair